-The President at Easter Breakfast: "Our Thoughts and Prayers are With All the Families" in North Carolina
+The President: "Our Thoughts and Prayers are With All the Families" in North Carolina

 Watch the President's full remarks here.